DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) most of the time.
 Notifications make it difficult to trace flow of control.

-Instead of posting and responding to notifications try:
+Instead of posting and responding to notifications, try:

 * Injecting a concrete type
 * Using the Delegate Pattern